jacksondatkuliak/FastFITStoJPG/README.md

 # FastFITStoJPG

 Quickly converts a single HDU in a FITS file into a jpg and saves it to disk.
+Requires Python 3, I used Python 3.13.5.
 Build by running "make all" or "make all_clean" if you would like make to automatically delete unnecessary files after compilation.
+Or, just use it with Python 3 if you have it installed.
+Does not require compilation.

 Usage:
 ```